rezamovahed/share/SETUP.md

 cp .env.example .env
 ```

-Let me exapind what which setting in the .env is
+Let me explain what which setting in the .env is

 | Setting  | Des |
 | ------------- | ------------- |